John J. Neale

 associate professor of the practice - operations management department

 B.S. with Distinction, Stanford University

-Professor John J. Neale joined the Carroll School faculty in 2013 after spending the previous six years as an assistant professor of operations and technology management at Boston University’s School of Management.
-At B.U. he taught the core undergraduate course in operations management and conducted research designed to bridge the gap between inventory theory and practice.
-His work on inventory models with nonstationary demand won the 2008 Wagner Prize for Excellence in Operations Research Practice.
+Professor John J. Neale has been a member of the Carroll School faculty since 2013.
+He teaches courses on operations management, supply chain management, and management science.
+In 2016 John received Carroll School’s Coughlin Faculty Excellence Award in undergraduate teaching.
+Before coming to BC, John was an Assistant Professor of Operations and Technology Management at Boston University’s School of Management.
+His work there on inventory models with nonstationary demand won the 2008 Wagner Prize for Excellence in Operations Research Practice.
 In 2009 he was awarded B.U.'s Broderick Prize for Excellence in Teaching.

-Before becoming a professor, he spent more than a decade in industry.
-He was vice president of research and development at supply chain software start-up Optiant where he led the research, software development, and product management teams.
+Before becoming a professor, John spent more than a decade in industry.
+He was Vice President of Research and Development at supply chain software start-up Optiant where he led the research, software development, and product management teams.
 Prior to that, he helped set supply chain strategy at Hewlett-Packard as part of their Strategic Planning and Modeling team.
-He has taught at Harvard and Stanford Universities and is the co-editor of the textbook The Practice of Supply Chain Management.
+He taught courses at Harvard and Stanford Universities and is the co-editor of the textbook The Practice of Supply Chain Management.